rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong belief in governance being a key lever to drive change brings Reetika to Samagra.
 She intends to leverage her professional and academic experiences to create impact at scale.
+Currently, she is part of the Saksham Haryana-Skills & Employment team.
     image: /img/reetika.jpg
     linkedInProfile: 'https://www.linkedin.com/in/reetika-srivastava/'
     name: Reetika Srivastava